Bombardier strengthens pact with China's COMAC

 "This relationship should facilitate the sale of the C-Series aircraft in the Chinese market, which is the second-largest addressable market for the aircraft after the U.S.," BMO Capital Markets analyst Fadi Chamoun said of the latest phase of the pact.

 Bombardier said last week that it was delaying the first flight of its C-Series jetliner by six months.
-That sparked concerns about its ability to meet that deadline and attract new orders for a plane that will compete with aircraft built by industry giants Airbus and Boeing.
+That sparked concerns about its ability to meet that deadline and attract new orders for a plane that will compete with aircraft built by industry giants Airbus EAD.PA and Boeing (BA.N).

 The C-Series will not compete with COMAC's C919s, as Bombardier's aircraft have 100 to 149 seats and COMAC's planes have 168 to 190 seats.